 That's why some say that it's difficult to compare a library against a framework, but personally I imagine to be a bit like GNU/Linux vs FreeBSD, those having a slightly different design philosophy.
 Admittedly, however, even though Angular has a lot of good stuff under the hood, I've found that its adoption isn't as high as that of React.
 Yet, it is still a capable option for all sorts of projects, even if the bundle sizes would be slightly bigger than those of React.

-code jQuery (really only useful in legacy projects)
+code jQuery sometimes useful (usually in legacy projects)

 It's undeniable that jQuery has a piece in the history of front end development libraries and even nowadays it's not too hard to stumble upon it in the wild.
 That said, the alternatives above seem superior to it in many ways.

 In the current year, I would only reach for jQuery, if I needed to introduce very sparse bits of interactivity to a web page, whilst at the same time not wanting to deal with Vanilla JS.
 Sadly, there are many external libraries and application which still require jQuery just to function.
 Its downfall is the fact that occasionally you might run into functionality that requires a particular version of it and I've actually seen sites that load more than just 1 version of it, leading to a lot of bloat in regards to the page size.
 Lastly, code splitting is almost non-existant for it.